Randalls and Wards Islands: Randalls Island changes

 In the mid-1870s, a seawall was built around Randalls Island, along with some docks, and there were also proposals to lay a freshwater pipe to the island.
 By the following decade, Randalls Island had the House of Refuge, the Children's Hospital, and the Idiot Asylum, and there were complaints over the mistreatment of people at the House of Refuge.
 The city's Charities Department took over Randalls Island's schools from the Department of Education in 1888.
 The Randall's Island Hospital and Schools were created in 1892 through a merger of the Randalls Island Hospital, Idiot School, and Asylum for Juvenile Idiots.
 Randalls Island was still home to sick children, orphans, juvenile delinquents, and mentally disabled children.
-The House of Refuge stopped accepting prisoners in 1897 because of unsanitary conditions, and there were reports of high infant mortality on the island.
+The House of Refuge stopped accepting prisoners in 1897 because of unsanitary conditions, and there were reports of high infant mortality on the island, including an inflammatory editorial protest in the new Yiddish socialist newspaper, Forverts.
 New facilities were planned on Randalls Island in the late 1890s, including a steam plant, a nurses' home, and a playroom building.